____________________________________________________________________________

 - difficulty inrelating to other people

-or the environment in age-
+or the environment in age- appropriate ways

 - insists on repetition of activity